Denver Truck Accident LawyerPrint Page

 - Trucks, with their high center of gravity, are more likely to roll over when a crash occurs or when the driver loses control.
-Cars can be crushed underneath the truck when it rolls over.
+Cars can be crushed underneath the truck when it rolls.

 Causes of Truck Accidents

-Because of the increased risks associated with large trucks, these vehicles must be driven by qualified and experienced drivers with special commercial driver's licenses.
+Because of the increased risks associated with large trucks, semis and other trucks, such vehicles must be driven by qualified and experienced drivers with special commercial driver's licenses.
 Unfortunately, a nationwide shortage of truck drivers has prompted many trucking companies to hire drivers with insufficient experience to handle big rigs.
 Further, the Federal Motor Carrier Safety Administration (FMCSA) indicates that driver-related factors are the cause of 31 percent of fatal truck crashes.
 These factors can include:

 - Drowsy driving